andrewisaburden/nz-law/COVID-19-Public-Health-Response-Act-2020.md

 refrain from travelling to or from any specified area:
 (v)

-refrain from carrying out specified activities (for example, business activities involving close personal contact) or require specified activities to be carried out only in any specified way or in compliance with specified measures:
+refrain from carrying out specified activities (for example, business activities involving close personal contact) or carry out specified activities only in any specified way or in compliance with specified measures:
 (vi)

 be isolated or quarantined in any specified place or in any specified way: